black owned business freelance lgbtq graphic web print digital game designer

 My name is Chablis Jasmine, I am a U.S. Navy Veteran, I served six years as a Mass Communication Specialist (MC).
 As an MC, I provided public affairs guidance, visual media, video, and photo support to the Navy's USS John C. Stennis (CVN-74), the third fleet of operations, and the Naval Postgraduate School.
 I have completed my service obligation and plan to acquire the skills necessary to one day work as one of the leading video game studios working with everything from the growing world of Virtual Reality (VR) to Tabletop RPGs.

-I am a Los Angeles native and have a diverse educational background.
+I am a Los Angeles native and have a diverse professional and educational background.
 Before enlisting in the navy, I studied biology at El Camino College in Torrance, Calif., where I also used my graphic design skills to run a small business.
 My primary clients being different departments on campus as well as students and staff.
-I initially began working with graphic design as a pre-teen, playing around in photoshop making graphics that accompanied the stories I created.
+I initially began working with graphic design as a pre-teen, playing around in photoshop, making graphics that accompanied the stories I created.

 A career in gaming was a process of elimination for me.
 I struggled with what I wanted to do with my time once out of the military.
 I knew I wanted to continue telling stories; however, "could I accomplish that while being true to myself" was a hard question to answer.
 I have loved video games for as long as I can remember, and what more excellent way is there to create a story than the one you can interact with and make your own.

 I am starting on my dream of running a game design studio to aide in the diversification and intersectionality of the video game industry.
 I want to create games that represent those who play them and broaden the scope of who games reach.
 While making sure the world understands that girls can code too and that video games, computer science, engineering, and the like are NOT just for the boys.